pat-ryan-eeca/Yoda-Data-Migration/readme.md

 PRINT 'Creating output folder ' + @RootPath;
 EXEC xp_cmdshell @cmd;
 `
-2. Run the script `UpdateYodaStoredProcedures.sql' in the .SQL\StoreedProc folder to create the stored procedure s
+2. Run the script `UpdateYodaStoredProcedures.sql' in the .scripts\SQL\StoreedProc folder to create the stored procedure

 ## Data Migration
 ### Pre-processing
-1. Find  the master migration script in the .\SQL\Export folder  (e.g for LEHVF this is ExportAllLEHVF.sql)
+1. Find  the master migration script in the .\scripts\SQL\Export folder  (e.g for LEHVF this is ExportAllLEHVF.sql)
-2. Run the script on the database - it will cretae output csv files in a timestamped folder under the export directory
+2. Run the script on the database server - it will create output csv files in a timestamped folder under the export directory
 1. create a workspace folder on a windows machine for the migration files, and copy the exported csv files from the database to it
-2. Copy the scripts from the PowerShell folder to the Workspace folder
+2. Copy the scripts from the scripts folder to the Workspace folder
-3. Run the power shell script 'concatBankAccount.ps1'
+3. Run the power shell script 'main.ps1'
 4. (LEHVF only)  Download the LEHVF Supplier List to the Workspace folder and run the script 'enrichLEHVSupplierList.ps1'
-5. Run the script 'match.ps1' (to do needs params for differnt entity types)

 ### Migration
 Load the pre-processed CSVs to Enquire using the Enquire Daat Migration Tool